 We will be studying up to 260 knee osteoarthritis patients nationally.
 Patients can be included in the study if they:

-- Have clinically diagnosed knee osteoarthritis (confirmed by a study rheumatologist);
+- Have knee osteoarthritis (confirmed by one of our study doctors);

 - Have local swelling in their knee joint (termed effusion-synovitis) present on an MRI scan;